heremaps/xyz-documentation/docs/cli/basic-features.md

 # HERE CLI

-In this section we give you a quick overview of the most commonly used commands to interact with XYZ Spaces from the HERE CLI.
+In this section we give you a quick overview of the most commonly used commands to interact with Data Hub Spaces from the HERE CLI.

 !!! warning "Configuration is required for HERE CLI to work"